zcericola/HTML-CSS-Practice-Problems/README.md

 In this step, we will try to move box with a class of `content-left` to the left side of the page.

   * Open `step-1.css`.
   * Give `.content-left` a css property that will make it float to the left.
-Also give it a  `padding-top: 35px`.
+  * Give `.content-left` a `padding-top: 35px`.
 The reason we gave the div with a class of `.content-left` a padding on top is that it will have content inside in the future.
     * <details>

       <summary> <code> Solution to Step 1.2 </code> </summary>